Josee9988/MinifyAll/README.md

 Simple VSCode **minifier** and **compressor** for  **CSS**, **HTML** ,**JSON**, **JavaScript**, **JavaScriptReact**(beta), **LESS**, **SASS**, **SCSS**, and **JSONC**. you will love its simplicity!

 You can minify the file and replace all the content with the new minified text, **or** you can preserve the original document and get the minified text in another document!
-Also, you can simply minify your **selected text**, you can preserve your license comments with the tags @preserve and @endpreserve.
+Also, you can simply minify your **selected text**, you can preserve your license comments with the tags *@preserve* and *@endpreserve*.

 MinifyAll is also able to **compress** files and folders simply by right-clicking them on the menu.